fc-000/python_prac/README.md

-This contains all of fc-000's python practice frfr
+This repo contains all of fc-000's python practice frfr `